Vansh-Baghel/Java-things/Java_notes.md

 * We can write content of a method in interface by using **default keyword**.
 No 2 interfaces can have default applied to same method if one extends another otherwise it will be the same problem like multiple inheritance.
 * The purpose of default was to store a method which is common to all subclasses.
 * We can use static method in interface classes , just the rule is that the method must be defined in the interface class itself.

+## Constructor in Interface
+* We cannot have constructors in Interface as variables are static so they doessn't depend on parent class .

 ## Access Modifier in Interface
 * We can also change the Access Modifier of the methods of interface classes .